- Task Issued: Week 2, Term 1, 2020

 Part B | Composition and Design

-Investigate elements of composition and design, structure, framing etc by completing a series of design works.
+Investigate elements of composition and design, structure, framing etc by completing a series of design related tasks.

-Collect a range of photographic images from magazines / websites / books etc that best illustrate the following camera compositional devices: (provide at least 2 examples)
+Collect photographic images from magazines / websites / books etc that best illustrate the following camera compositional devices: (provide at least 2 examples)

 - Camera viewpoints – high, low etc